A posteriori superlinear convergence bounds for block conjugate gradient: Numerical Experiments

-In expressions (\ref{eq:cota_ss_cg11}) and (\ref{spec:bound}), ${\bf R}_{m+j}$ is the block CG residual at $m+j$th step, and $\bar{\bf R}_j$ is the residual after $j$ steps of block CG applied to $\bar{\bf R}_0=(I-\Pi_Q){\bf R}_m$.
+Recall that in the expressions (\ref{eq:cota_ss_cg11}) and (\ref{spec:bound}), ${\bf R}_{m+j}$ is the block CG residual at the $(m+j)$th step, and $\bar{\bf R}_j$ is the residual after $j$ steps of block CG applied to $\bar{\bf R}_0=(I-\Pi_Q){\bf R}_m$.
 The counter $ m $ specifies the status of iteration advance of block CG when the bound starts to be employed.
-Hence, the evolution of $m$ determines the status of convergence of $\theta_1$ to $\lambda_1$ (see for instance Table \ref{tab:t_close_lambda}), and the evolution of $j$ determines the behavior of the bounds (see for instance Table \ref{tab:b1b2_prediction}).
+Hence, in the first set of experiments, as $m$ increases, $\theta_1$ convergences towards $\lambda_1$, as shown, e.g., in Table \ref{tab:t_close_lambda} below, and for fixed $m$, as $j$ increases, we look at the behavior of the bounds, as shown, e.g., in Table \ref{tab:b1b2_prediction}.

 {\bf {Case \ref{exp:example_1}.a}.
-The first Ritz value $\theta_1$ is very close to $\lambda_1$.} Table \ref{tab:t_close_lambda} shows the behavior of $\alpha_{m, 1, 0}$ and $\gamma_m$ at each iteration $m$.
-Bounds (\ref{eq:cota_ss_cg11}) and (\ref{block:bound}) computed with $j=0$ are presented for several values of $m$.
-This computation shows how the main factors of both bounds $\alpha_{m, k_1, k_2}$ and $\gamma_m$ behave in the final interval of convergence.
+The first Ritz value $\theta_1$ is very close to $\lambda_1$.} Our first set of experiments are reported in Table \ref{tab:t_close_lambda}, where we show the behavior of $\alpha_{m, 1, 0}$ and $\gamma_m$ at each iteration $m$.
+Bounds (\ref{eq:cota_ss_cg11}) and (\ref{block:bound}) are computed with $j=0$ and are presented for several values of $m$.
+In other words, the bounds reduced to

-To simplify the notation, in this example, such bounds are denoted as $b_1$ and $b_2$ as follows:

-The comparison residual at iteration $m$ is $\bar{\bf R}_0=\|(I-\Pi_Q){\bf R}_m\|_{\mbox{$A^{-1}$-$F$}}$.
-Observe that despite of the fact that the convergence of the Ritz vectors is slow and non-monotone~\cite{Saad1980}, which has influence on $\gamma _m$, bound $b_1$ gives sharper estimates than $b_2$; see Table \ref{tab:t_close_lambda}.
+The comparison residual at iteration $m$ is $\bar{\bf R}_0=\|(I-\Pi_Q){\bf R}_m\|_{A^{-1}}$.
+Observe that despite of the fact that the convergence of the Ritz vectors is slow and non-monotone~\cite{Saad1980}, which has influence on $\gamma _m$, the subspace bound $b_1$ gives sharper estimates than the spectral bound $b_2$; see Table \ref{tab:t_close_lambda}.